AdamOliver1/CodeObserver/README.md

 ## Code Observer website 💻

-An e2e project that let teachers observe there students coding in live!
+An e2e project that enables teachers to observe live online, as their students program code!

 ***Includes:***
 * 👓 Rest API that handles all the logic - node.js